 “Surround yourself with people who know more than you and soak up knowledge like a sponge!”
 P.K.
 Witte

-Developing your elevator pitch, one-liner or opening sentences of your query is often tough, a bugger, a brain teaser extraordinaire.
-Sometimes it’s totally complicated or even just plain Hell!
+Developing your elevator pitch, one-liner or opening sentences of your query is often tough, a bugger, a real bear.
+Sometimes it’s tricky or even just plain Hell!
 Most writers dread the process of encapsulating their entire WIP into a simple statement.
 All those beautiful words condensed into a tiny pitch, ugh!
 But, we’ve all had to do it.
 Yes, it’s stressful.
 Sure, we fear the worst.
 But, come on?
 We’re writers, isn’t that we do best?
 We live to suck our readers in and hold their attention for better or worse (hopefully better)!

 If you dread the elevator pitch, don’t worry.
 If it gives you cold shivers just thinking about it, have faith, you’re in the same boat with a lot of your friends!

 When I went asking writers in the know if they’d share their pitches and their feelings with Gate Crashers the response was amazing!
 Tons of wonderful writerly folk jumped aboard.
 So dig in.
 Enjoy.
 Learn.
 And know that you are NOT alone!

 Gate Crashers Tell All!
 The Dreaded Elevator Pitch

 The single-sentence synopsis has got to be the hardest piece of writing I’ve ever done.
 I do not write short.
 Give me 80,000 words and I’m happy.
 Reduce me to a single sentence?
 I’m done for.

 I didn’t write an elevator pitch for GILT until after I had an agent.
 Until after the book had sold.
 Until I needed one to put up on a website and hand over to bloggers.
 Even then, I had to ask my editor, Kendra Levin, for advice.
 She gave me a formula that made the process so much easier, I share it whenever I can.